 Seeing Stripes Paul Rand: A Designer’s Art, 1985 Nature has striped the zebra.
 Man has striped his flags and awnings, ties and shirts.
 For the typographer, stripes are rules; for the architect they are a means of creating optical illusions.
 Stripes are dazzling, sometimes hypnotic, usually happy.
 They are universal.
 They have adorned the walls of houses, churches, and mosques.
 Stripes attract attention.
-The stripes of the ibm logo serve primarily as an attention getting device.
+The stripes of the IBM logo serve primarily as an attention getting device.
 They take commonplace letters out of the realm of the ordinary.
 They are memorable.
 They suggest efficiency and speed.
 The recent spate of striped logos in the marketplace attests to their effectiveness.
 Visually, stripes superimposed on a cluster of letters tend to tie them together.
 This is especially useful for complex groupings such as the letters ibm, in which each character gets progressively wider, thereby creating a somewhat uncomfortable, open-ended sequence.
-Seeing Stripes Paul Rand: A Designer’s Art, 1985 Nature has striped the zebra.
-Man has striped his flags and awnings, ties and shirts.
-For the typographer, stripes are rules; for the architect they are a means of creating optical illusions.
-Stripes are dazzling, sometimes hypnotic, usually happy.
-They are universal.
-They have adorned the walls of houses, churches, and mosques.
-Stripes attract attention.
-The stripes of the ibm logo serve primarily as an attention getting device.
-They take commonplace letters out of the realm of the ordinary.
-They are memorable.
-They suggest efficiency and speed.
-The recent spate of striped logos in the marketplace attests to their effectiveness.
-Visually, stripes superimposed on a cluster of letters tend to tie them together.
-This is especially useful for complex groupings such as the letters ibm, in which each character gets progressively wider, thereby creating a somewhat uncomfortable, open-ended sequence.

 The Meaning of Repetition Paul Rand: A Designer’s Art, 1985 The emotional force generated by the repetition of words or pictures and the visual possibilities (as a means of creating texture, movement, rhythm, indicating equivalences of time and space) should not be minimized.
 The possibilities of repetition are limitless.
-Repeat patterns are only one familiar form There is repetition of color, direction, weight, texture, dimension, movement, expression, shape, and so on.
+Repeat patterns are only one familiar form.
+There is repetition of color, direction, weight, texture, dimension, movement, expression, shape, and so on.
 Repetition is an effective way of achieving unity.
 Repetition also means remembrance.
 The efficacy of a trademark, for example, is dependent less on its design than on its repeated exposure to public view.
 Familiar things, as well as a touch of humor, are effective mnemonic devices.

 “I just like things that are playful; I like things that are happy; I like things that will make the client smile…” Lecture, A Paul Rand Retrospective Cooper Union, October 3rd, 1996